Jan. 17, 2019 By

 You see how the rankings shifted around between the three scenarios?
 Pretty substantially.
-In this mock-up of the Google algorithm, it’s pretty clear that links are VERY important.
-Want to know the Spearman score for links as a ranking factor in the third scenario shown?
+In this simplistic mock-up of the Google algorithm, it’s pretty clear that links are VERY important.
+Want to know the Spearman correlation for links as a ranking factor in the third scenario shown?
 It’s 0.28.

 2. Other Algorithms Come Into Play: Examples of the type of algorithms I’m talking about include: